 Air Fryer Sausages are so quick and easy to make and they are healthier too because you don't need lots of oil.
-No oil splatter to clean up either and you get perfectly cooked sausages every time.
+No oil splatter to clean up either when cooking sausages in air fryer and you get perfectly cooked sausages every time.
 You can use fresh or frozen sausages for this hands-off cooking method and it takes just 12 minutes.

 - Spray oil - This isn't essential, but we find that it helps stop the sausages from sticking to the air fryer.
 This is important if you are using lean sausages.